Trump Takes A Post-Mueller Victory Lap At Michigan Rally

 "These are sick people.
 And there has to be accountability, because it is all lies, and they know it is lies," Trump said, specifically calling out House Judiciary Chairman Jerrold Nadler, D-N.Y., and House intelligence committee Chairman Adam Schiff, D-Calif., (whom Trump called "little pencil-neck Adam Schiff").

-"Democrats are going to have to decide if they are going to keep up the ridiculous bullshit," Trump also told the Michigan crowd, "Or make the country better."
+"Democrats will now have to decide whether they will continue defrauding the public with ridiculous bullshit, partisan investigations," Trump also told the Michigan crowd, "Or whether they will apologize to the American people."

 While the Mueller report was the news Trump emphasized first, the president's speech sprawled into many other areas, including this week's renewed push by his administration on health care.